-Designed by ecole, a studio led by Nicolas Simon & Max Turnheim.
-This floating stairs link the living room to the private space reserved for the owner under the rooftops.
+Designed by Ecole, a studio led by Nicolas Simon & Max Turnheim.
+These floating stairs link the living room to the private space reserved for the owner under the rooftops.
 Photo by Xavier Lucas

 Floating concrete stairs by Ábaton Arquitectura of Spain.
-As shown in the photos, the brutal concrete finish of the stairs is a striking contrast between smooth surface of the white walls and polished floor, speaks volume of the message intended by the architect.
+As shown in the photos, the brutal concrete finish of the stairs is a striking contrast between the smooth surface of the white walls and the polished floor, which speaks volumes of the message intended by the architect.

 Designed by archiplein, a French architecture firm.
 Villa La Roche in Rochebaudin comes with a centerpiece staircase wrapped in an irregular steel mesh.
 According to the designers, the goal, here, is to sublimate qualities and the feelings already present on the spot.
 Photo by architizer.com

-When you’re drunk, this stairs will appear normal.
+When you’re drunk, these staircase designs will appear normal.
 Designed by Atmos Studio, the stair is a continuation and intensification of the simple graphic skirting board lines that trace their way through the house.
 As they turn the corner into the stair void, they expand like a genie released from a lamp, curling and separating and bifurcating from the wall to form the delicate edge of the stair treads, lifting into the air to rise as the veil of the balustrade.

-Designed by the Architectural firm Schlosser + Partner, this steel cantilevered stairs that look like a ‘continuous’ ribbon of steel is located in northern Graz, Austria.
+Designed by the Architectural firm Schlosser + Partner, these steel cantilevered stairs that look like a ‘continuous’ ribbon of steel is located in northern Graz, Austria.
 Photo by Croce&Wir.

-Brazilian architect Oscar Niemeyer, this amazing ‘continuous’ staircase is located in the Ministry of Foreign Affairs in Brasilia.
+Designed by Brazilian architect Oscar Niemeyer, this amazing ‘continuous’ staircase design is located in the Ministry of Foreign Affairs in Brasilia.
 Photo by Simon Norfolk for The New York Times.

-A zigzag stairs in 72 Sentosa Cove House, Singapore by ONG&ONG.
+A zigzag stair in 72 Sentosa Cove House, Singapore by ONG&ONG.
 Photography by Derek Swalwell